 - A thorough physical examination.
 Your spine specialist will want to examine you for signs of any issues with your balance, pain, loss of sensation, weakness in your muscles, or any signs of spinal cord damage.

-- Diagnostic testing.
+- Testing.
 This usually includes x-rays to rule out infections or tumors.
 Other imaging such as CT scans gives your spinal doctor a three-dimensional view of your spine and its structure.

 Treatment Options for a Pinched Nerve